tora00/api/README.md

 # Logging API
  A simple api that allows for insertion or retrieval of log data in JSON format using POST and GET requests.

- A hosted version is available on https://kevin-naval-api-test.herokuapp.com/
+ A working hosted version is available on https://kevin-naval-api-test.herokuapp.com/.

+ The log files are stored in MongoDB.

 **Usage**
 ---